anderspitman/iobio-absent-anders/README.md

 Our CHPC PE deployment is pretty simple.
 It just consists of gru instance and Mosaic instance.
-These are both managed by [systemd](https://en.wikipedia.org/wiki/Systemd) services.
+These are both managed by [systemd][3] services.
 The files for these services are `/etc/systemd/system/iobio-gru-backend.service` and `/etc/systemd/system/mosaic.service`.
-Inpsecting those files will tell you exactly how the services are run.
+Inspecting those files will tell you exactly how the services are run.

 If something goes wrong, Chase would be the best person to ask to take a